2026 Speakers + Workshop Hosts

 -

 Jake Leonti is coffee expert having worked at every step of the value chain over the last 25 years.
-Mr. Leonti is a barista, roaster, importer and writer currently living and woring in New York City.
+Mr. Leonti is a barista, roaster, importer and writer currently living and working in New York City.
 Leadership and education are the aspects of the coffee world that Jake focuses on the most these day.

 -